juliomeza/School_District_Analysis/README.md

 # School District Analysis

 ## Overview of School District Analysis
-Explain the purpose of this analysis.
+The purpose of this analysis is to describe how the academic dishonesty in Thomas High School has affected the overall performance.

 ## Resutls